 Doctors are now seeing extraordinary results with HIPEC.
 Once an experimental treatment, HIPEC starts with surgery to remove all visible tumors from the patient’s peritoneum.
 Next, doctors introduce a heated salt-water solution that contains chemotherapy drugs.

-Symptoms of mesothelioma and other asbestos cancers first emerge in small, subtle ways after the cancer has spread.
+Symptoms of mesothelioma and other asbestos cancers first emerge in small, subtle ways.
+This happens after the cancer has spread, which is around stage 3 or stage 4.
 Some are so minor that people and their doctors mistake them as symptoms of some other disorder or shrug them off entirely.
-These small signals don’t develop until 20 to 50 years after exposure to asbestos, known as the latency period.

-Mesothelioma takes decades to develop, and symptoms usually don’t make an impact on someone’s life until the cancer has reached a late stage.
-Most people who get mesothelioma of any type are diagnosed in stage III or stage IV, which are considered late or end stages.
+Symptoms usually don’t make a noticeable impact on someone’s life until the cancer has reached a late stage.
+Most people who get mesothelioma of any type are diagnosed in stage 3 or stage 4.
+These are considered late or end stages.

 “I had gotten to the point where I couldn’t walk without being out of breath.
 It scared the heck out of me.
 But having my lung drained was immediate relief.
 I felt so much better.”